kreativekorp/rainbowdash/ReadMe.txt

   52 1F 00 00 00          - SWAP_BUFFER: Swaps the display and
   72 1F 00 00 00 00 00 00 - working buffers.

+  52 20 xr gb yy          - SCROLL_BUFFER: Scrolls the display x pixels
+  72 20 xx yy cc rr gg bb - horizontally and y pixels vertically, filling
+                          - empty pixels with a color.

+  52 21 xr gb yy          - SCROLL_ROW: Scrolls a row (row y) x pixels 72 21 xx yy cc rr gg bb - horizontally, filling empty pixels with a color.

+  52 22 xr gb yy          - SCROLL_COLUMN: Scrolls a column (column x) y pixels 72 22 xx yy cc rr gg bb - vertically, filling empty pixels with a color.

+  52 23 x0 00 yy          - ROLL_BUFFER: Scrolls the display x pixels
+  72 23 xx yy 00 00 00 00 - horizontally and y pixels vertically with
+                          - wraparound.

+  52 24 x0 00 yy          - ROLL_ROW: Scrolls a row (row y) x pixels
+  72 24 xx yy 00 00 00 00 - horizontally with wraparound.

+  52 25 x0 00 yy          - ROLL_COLUMN: Scrolls a column (column x) y pixels
+  72 25 xx yy 00 00 00 00 - vertically with wraparound.

+  52 26 x0 00 yy          - FLIP_BUFFER: Flips the entire display horizontally
+  72 26 xx yy 00 00 00 00 - (if x is nonzero) and/or vertically (if y is
+                          - nonzero).

+  52 27 00 00 yy          - FLIP_ROW: Flips a row
+  72 27 00 yy 00 00 00 00 - horizontally.

+  52 28 x0 00 00          - FLIP_COLUMN: Flips a column
+  72 28 xx 00 00 00 00 00 - vertically.

+  52 29 00 00 00          - INVERT_BUFFER: Inverts the display
+  72 29 00 00 00 00 00 00 - (black becomes white and vice versa).

+  52 2A 00 00 yy          - INVERT_ROW: Inverts a row
+  72 2A 00 yy 00 00 00 00 - (black becomes white and vice versa).

+  52 2B x0 00 00          - INVERT_COLUMN: Inverts a column
+  72 2B xx 00 00 00 00 00 - (black becomes white and vice versa).

+  (no short ver)          - DRAW_IMAGE_ROW: Draws a single row of a hard-coded 72 2C dd ss ii 00 00 00 - image.
+Row s of the image is drawn on row d.

+  (no short ver)          - DRAW_IMAGE_COLUMN: Draws a single column of a 72 2D dd ss ii 00 00 00 - hard-coded image.
+Column s of the image is drawn
+                          - on column d.

+  (no short ver)          - DRAW_CHAR_ROW: Draws a single row of an 8x8 ASCII 72 2E dd ss ii rr gg bb - character.
+Row s of the character is drawn on row d.

+  (no short ver)          - DRAW_CHAR_COLUMN: Draws a single column of an 8x8 72 2F dd ss ii rr gg bb - ASCII character.
+Column s of the character is drawn
+                          - on column d.

 RainbowDashboard includes a complete Windows ANSI (CP1252) character set in both 4x4 and 8x8 font sizes, displayed using the SHOW_CHARACTER,